shanapu/MyJailbreak/README.md

 - EventDays - you can use only the EventDays you want. you just need MyJailbreak & one EventDay ....more

+### Installation

+>
+> Make sure you have the latest versions of the [required plugins](#requires-plugins)
+> Copy the folders addons/, cfg/, materials/, models/ & sound/ to your root csgo/ directory
+> Copy the folders materials/, models/ & sound/ in the fastDL/ directory to your FastDownload server
+> Run plugin for the first time and all nessasery .cfg files will be generate
+> Configure all settings in cfg/MyJailbreak to your needs
+>
+> Have fun!
+>

 ### detailed credits